 What’s your cancellation policy?

-Deposits are non-refundable.
-Cancellations with less than 48 hours’ notice forfeit the deposit.
+Deposits are non-refundable except in rare cases (technical failure, extreme weather).
+Cancellations with less than 7 days’ notice forfeit your deposit.

 What if I’m late to my session?

-Sessions start and end at the scheduled time.
+Sessions start and end at the scheduled times.
 Late arrivals will not receive extended shooting time.

 Do you work with nonprofits?